WHY ARCALYST?

 ARCALYST is the first and only FDA-approved therapy for recurrent pericarditis

-Commonly prescribed pericarditis therapies—such as nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, and steroids—do not specifically block IL-1, and people with recurrent pericarditis who are treated with these medications may still suffer from flares.
+Commonly prescribed pericarditis therapies—such as NSAIDs, colchicine, and steroids—do not specifically block IL-1, and people with recurrent pericarditis who are treated with these medications may still suffer from flares.

 If you experience another flare after you have a first one, ask your doctor about ARCALYST.